Prof Charlotte Roberts, BA (Hons), MA, PhD, SRN

 External PhD supervision

-I currently sit on two PhD committees of U.S. research students:
+I currently sit on one PhD committee of a U.S. research student:

 Arizona State University